Xpert-Timer

-Xpert-Timer Software is a software development company based in Stadtbergen, Bavaria, Germany.
+Xpert-Timer Software is a software development company based in Füssen, Bavaria, Germany.
 Xpert-Timer Software develops and distributes Xpert-Timer Pro, Xpert-Timer Basic and Xpert-Timer Mobile.
+They have added a work time tracking solution to their portfolio in 2024.

-Company history
+History

 Xpert-Timer Software was found in 1999 by Andreas Spang.
 The first couple of years the main product of the company was BackupXpress, which sold all over the world.
 Besides BackupXpress a project time tracking tool named "Project Timer" was developed and distributed as freeware.
 IconXpert and Xecutor were also developed and distributed worldwide.
 In 2005 the company decided to rename "Project Timer" to "Xpert-Timer", add multiple functions and start selling it worldwide in German and English.
 Since then, Xpert-Timer has grown significantly and serves over 3000 customers worldwide.
 The mobile version for Android was introduced in October 2010 and has been downloaded over 10.000 times worldwide so far.
 BackupXpress was taken off the market in 2010.